The Papal Crusades

 Lacking any support from European Christians, Constantinople would eventually fall to the Ottoman Empire in 1453 and the once glorious Eastern Christian Empire would cease to be.
 What's truly unfortunate is that the Catholic Church beatified Pope Urban II, the individual responsible for instigating the Crusades, as late as 1881.

-is about religion and its fascinating effects upon the development of Western Civilization.
+The Emperor's Faith is about religion and its fascinating effects upon the development of Western Civilization.
 Christianity remains the dominant religion of the West.
 However, as the ongoing essays unfold, it has by no means been the only religion of influence.

 Visit this later update by CLICKING HERE